 Boo!
 Beer and Babies

 Good ale is meat, drink, and cloth.
-A Compleat Collection of English Proverbsby JOHN RAYEnglish naturalist and collector of proverbs1628—1705 from Ian Makay’s Food for Thought: The Pleasures of the Table: Primi Piatti Boo!
-Beer and Babies Musings For those parts of the world influenced by European conquest and culture, the calendar’s final three months are […]
+A Compleat Collection of English Proverbsby JOHN RAYEnglish naturalist and collector of proverbs1628—1705 Boo!
+Beer and Babies Musings For those parts of the world influenced by European conquest and culture, the calendar’s final three months are holiday central.
+From autumnal beer to Halloween to Christmas, this edition of […]

 Election Cake